fssa-batch3/inbalokesh.esakkipandi__web_project/README.md

         3. Upload the image url, food name, type, quantity and price.
         4. Click the "Create" button.
     - Expected Result:
-        - The product/item is created sucessfully.
+        - The product/item is created successfully.

 ### View the list products/items (completed)
 - Scenario 1: Successfully View the list of products/items